Table of Contents

 Crepe fabric is obviously a type of luxury fabric.
 Many royal fabrics like chiffon and georgette are parts of crepe family.

-As there are hundreds of varieties, luxury crepe only refers to those types that are made of pure and high-quality silk yarns.
+As there are hundreds of varieties, luxury crepe only refers to those types that are made of pure and high-quality Mulberry Silk yarns.
 If you look at the history of crepe fabric, in most regions, crepe was introduced as a type of expensive silk fabric.
 Later on, it became a luxury of different cultures.

 Till now, the origin of crepe fabric is unknown.
 Some say it was born in China as the country was the biggest producer of rich silk.
 Some others say European weavers created the fabric mainly for mourning.

-According to our research, crepe fabric has separate histories in different regions.
-In South Asia, crepe fabric started its journey even before the British Colonial rule.
-From the beginning, this fabric was used to make women’s cultural dresses like lehengas, sarees, kurtas, etc.
+According to our research, crepe has separate histories in different regions.
+In South Asia, this fabric started its journey even before the British Colonial rule.
+From the beginning, this fabric was used to make womenโ€™s cultural dresses like lehengas, sarees, kurtas, etc.

 At this age, crepe fabric is solely a fashion item to make fancy or regular clothing.
 More than 10 countries make and export high-quality crepe textiles.